cainhill/cainhill.github.io/_blog/2025-04-01-slide-longevity.md

 2. **Only save and link to stable URLs**
    In general, the only safe places to link in an organisation are the company intranet pages or a place that will not be restructured lightlym For this reason, it is not good to link from a PowerPoint to an MsTeams file, since MsTeams groups are temporary and can vanish easily, breaking your link.

-**3. Use neutral slide colours**
+3. **Use neutral slide colours**
    Use of grey boxes and black borders is preferred.
 From year to year, there may be changes in the exact logo for an organisation, but shades of grey work with whichever accent colour is chosen for the year.

-**4. Make it easy to invert your slide colours**
+4. **Make it easy to invert your slide colours**
    If you use the right PowerPoint templates, it is easy to switch a whole presentation file to Dark Mode.
 This is important to stay adaptable to year where organisations want to switch to white text on black backgrounds.

 ---